WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 Shifting his gaze between a battered tome and the rough drawn glyphs made in the dirt.
 A wild eyed forsaken begins a slow chant, as a demonic gate erupts from the ground.

 Warlocks and seekers of the knowledge that lies hidden in the fabric of the multiverse.
-Through their powerful fel magic and secret grimoire, warlocks unlock magical effects both subtle and spectacular.
+Through their powerful fel magic and secret grimoires, warlocks unlock magical effects both subtle and spectacular.
 They draw on powers often forbidden throughout Azeroth to bolster their own power.

 ### Dark Arts, Dominance
 In the face of demonic powers, most adventurers see death and destruction.
 Warlocks see only opportunity, dominance is their aim, and have found a path to it in their fel sorcery.
 These voracious spellcasters enslave demon as their minions to fight and protect besides them.
 The power of their enslaved demons strengthens as the warlock does, making them able to summon deadly demons to their aid.

 <br>
-<div style='margin-top:484px'></div>
+<div style='margin-top:359px'></div>

 ### Wielders of Fel
 Warlocks are the wielders of the destructive fel magic, a form of magic often used by demons and members of the Burning Legion.
 It is a form of magic that is demonic, entropic, and extremely chaotic.
 Its practice has been banned throughout most regions of Azeroth, and is not something even warlocks dare practice openly, yet it is still practiced by most warlocks in secrecy.